Scuba Gear

 Weight Belt

-In the period before I did my Open Water certification
+In the period between when I did a Try Dive day and before I started my Open Water certification

 course, I went on a snorkeling outing to Rye Pier with my mask,